 When it comes to credit reports and scores, knowledge is power.
 Here are the real facts behind 10 common credit score fictions:

-Fiction: The more money you make, the better your credit score will fare.
+Fiction: The more money you make, the better your credit score will be.

 Fiction: Once you’ve paid a past-due debt, it will drop off of your credit report.